wilsonmar/scala/README.md

    ```

    NOTE: Semicolons ("ugly cockroaches") are used only with multiple verbs on same line.
+   Here's an example of how Scala has more <strong>syntactic flexibility</strong> than Java coding.

    NOTE: Everything returns something (all Scala code is "expression based").